Skip to Content

 Department of Molecular and Cellular Oncology

-A few potential rotation projects are:
+A few potential rotation projects:

-2. Investigating how metabolic dysregulation, and immuno-suppression of the brain microenvironment empower brain metastasis outgrowth.
+2. Investigating how metabolic dysregulation and immuno-suppression of the brain microenvironment regulate dormancy and outgrowth of brain metastasis in various animal models.

 1. Zhang S, Huang WC, Li P, Guo H, Poh SB, Brady SW, Xiong Y, Tseng LM, Li SH, Ding Z, Sahin A, Esteva FJ, Hortobagyi G, and Yu D. Combating Trastuzumab Resistance by Targeting Src, a Common Node Downstream of Multiple Resistance Pathways.
-Nature Medicine 17:461-9, 2011.
+Nature Medicine17:461-9, 2011.
 PMCID: 3877934.

-3. Zhang L, Zhang S, Yao J, Lowery FJ, Huang W-C , Zhang C, Wang H, Palmieri D, Zhang Q, Cheerathodi M, McCarty JH, Huang S, Sahin AA, Aldape KD, Steeg PS, Yu D. Microenvironment-induced PTEN loss by exosomal microRNA primes brain metastasis outgrowth.
+1. Zhang L*, Zhang S*, Yao J, Lowery FJ, Huang W-C, Zhang C, Wang H, Palmieri D, Zhang Q, Cheerathodi M, McCarty JH, Huang S, Sahin AA, Aldape KD, Steeg PS, Yu D. Microenvironment-induced PTEN loss by exosomal microRNA primes brain metastasis outgrowth.
 Nature, 527(7576):100-4, 11/2015.
-PMCID: PMC4819404.
+PMCID: PMC4819404. (*equal contribution)

 PubMed